 - Has anticancer effect (Kritika Pandit et al, Nutr Cancer., 2020; Eun Jeong Choo et al, Biol Pharm Bull., 2011)

-Fennel supplements contain many active ingredients including Anethole, Folic acid, Quercetin and Caffeic Acid at different concentration levels.
-The molecular pathways which are regulated by Fennel include MAPK Signaling, MYC Signaling, Stem Cell Signaling, Nucleotide metabolism and PI3K-AKT-MTOR Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Fennel supplements contain many active ingredients including Myrcene, Vitamin K, Vitamin A, Estragole and Palmitic Acid at different concentration levels.
+The molecular pathways which are regulated by Fennel include DNA Repair, PI3K-AKT-MTOR Signaling and Stem Cell Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Fennel individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Fennel for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Fennel use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Fennel over other nutritional supplements – do consider all these factors.

-1. Will Fennel Supplements benefit Cancer Patients with Pilocytic astrocytoma undergoing Temozolomide treatment?
+1. Will Fennel Supplements benefit Primary Pancreatobiliary Ampullary Carcinoma patients undergoing Radiation treatment?

-Pilocytic astrocytoma is characterized and driven by specific genetic mutations like KIAA1549-BRAF and BRAF leading to biochemical pathway changes in MAPK Signaling, MYC Signaling and RAS-RAF Signaling.
-A cancer treatment like Temozolomide works through a specific pathway mechanism of action.
+Primary Pancreatobiliary Ampullary Carcinoma is characterized and driven by specific genetic mutations like TP53, KRAS and SMAD4 leading to biochemical pathway changes in PI3K-AKT-MTOR Signaling, Cell Cycle Checkpoints, Apoptosis, G-protein-coupled Receptor Signaling, Growth Factor Signaling, TGFB Signaling and Inflammation.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Fennel supplement should be avoided for Pilocytic astrocytoma along with treatment Temozolomide.
-Fennel supplement impacts pathways/processes like MYC Signaling which either promote drivers of the Pilocytic astrocytoma and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Fennel supplement should not be taken for Primary Pancreatobiliary Ampullary Carcinoma along with treatment Radiation.
+Fennel supplement impacts the biochemical pathway called PI3K-AKT-MTOR Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Fennel Supplements benefit Cancer Patients with Rosai-Dorfman disease undergoing Cladribine Treatment?
+2. Will Fennel Supplements benefit Primary Uterine Myxoid Leiomyosarcoma Patients undergoing Radiation Treatment?

-Rosai-Dorfman disease is characterized and driven by specific genetic mutations like KRAS and MAP2K1 leading to biochemical pathway changes in RAS-RAF Signaling, PI3K-AKT-MTOR Signaling and MAPK Signaling.
-A cancer treatment like Cladribine works through specific pathway mechanisms.
+Primary Uterine Myxoid Leiomyosarcoma is characterized and driven by specific genetic mutations like CTNNB1, RNF43 and ATM leading to biochemical pathway changes in Adherens junction, Androgen Signaling, DNA Repair and Cell Cycle Checkpoints.
+A cancer treatment like Radiation works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Fennel supplement should be considered for Rosai-Dorfman disease along with Cladribine treatment.
-Fennel supplement impacts pathways/processes like RAS-RAF Signaling, PI3K-AKT-MTOR Signaling and MAPK Signaling which either obstruct drivers of the Rosai-Dorfman disease and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Fennel supplements should be considered for Primary Uterine Myxoid Leiomyosarcoma along with the treatment Radiation.
+Fennel supplement impacts pathways/processes like DNA Repair which either obstruct drivers of Primary Uterine Myxoid Leiomyosarcoma and/or improve Radiation treatment effect.